minhtc-tech/portfolio/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE).
+- This project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute it according to the terms of the license.

----

-You can use this README file as a starting point for your own project.
-Remember to update the content, instructions, and credits sections with your specific information and customizations.